Religion in Karachi: 1947 Partition

+Statistics

 Islam

 The state religion in Pakistan is Islam, which is practiced by about 96-98% of the 195,343,000 people of the nation.
 The remaining 2-4% practice Hinduism, Christianity, Ahmadiyya, Sikhism, Buddhism, Baháʼí and other religions.
-Muslims are divided into two major sects: the majority of them practice Sunni Islam, while the Shias comprise an estimated 10-15%.
+Muslims are divided into two major sects: the majority of them practice Sunni Islam, while the Shias comprise an estimated 10-20%.
 Nearly all Pakistani Sunni Muslims belong to the Hanafi Fiqh Islamic law school.
 The majority of Pakistani Shia Muslims belong to the Ithnā‘Ashariyyah Islamic law school, with significant minority groups who practice Ismailism, which is composed of Nizari (Aga Khanis), Mustaali, Dawoodi Bohra, Sulaymani, and others.

 Hinduism

 Most Hindus and Sikhs of Karachi migrated to India during the 1947 partition and from 1948 onwards - after the establishment of Pakistan.
 Poor Hindus of Marwari and Rajasthani descent are concentrated particularly in Naraianpura and Lyari, while wealthier Sindhi Hindus live in Clifton and Saddar.

 Prominent temples include the Sri Swami Narayan temple on MA Jinnah Road, Daryalal Temple in Kharadar, and numerous temples in Narainpura including a Gujarati temple, a Marwari Temple, and a temple for the Karachi Sikh Sangat.
 Soldier Bazaar is home to a functioning Shri Panchmukhi Hanuman Temple, and Ganesh temple.

 Two temples function in Clifton: the Samadha Dham and Sri Ratneshwar Mahadev Temple.
 In Civil Lines, the Sant Satram Dham functions on School Road near Karachi Cantonment Station.

 A property currently in dispute between Sikhs and Hindus also stands in Aram Bagh (formerly Ram Bagh), although the areas Ram Talao no longer exists, and Ramchandra temple no longer exists.
 Mithadar is home to the Bhagnari Shiv Temple and Devi Mata Temple.
 Manora is home to the Sri Varun Dev Temple.

 As of the 1998 census, some 250,000 Hindus remain in Karachi, forming approximately 0.86% of the total city population.
 However, despite most Hindus having left Karachi, a large number of streets continue to bear Hindu names, particularly in Aram Bagh, Mithadar, and Ramswamy.